peteroupc/peteroupc.github.io/randomnotes.md

 2. An _error-bounded algorithm_ is a sampling algorithm with the following requirements:

     - If the ideal distribution is discrete (takes on a countable number of values), the algorithm samples exactly from that distribution.
-    - If the ideal distribution is continuous, the algorithm samples from a distribution that is close to the ideal within a user-specified error tolerance (see below for details).
+    - If the ideal distribution is not discrete, the algorithm samples from a distribution that is close to the ideal within a user-specified error tolerance (see below for details).
 The algorithm can instead sample a number from the distribution only partially, as long as the fully sampled number can be made close to the ideal within any error tolerance desired.
     - In sampling from a distribution, the algorithm incurs no approximation error not already present in the inputs (except errors needed to round the final result to the user-specified error tolerance).

     Many error-bounded algorithms use random bits as their only source of randomness.
 An application should use error-bounded algorithms whenever possible.